Reproducible Model Selection Using Bagged Posteriors: Theory and methodology

 \section{Theory and methodology}

-In this section, we first present our theoretical results on BayesBag for model selection.
-We illustrate the theory with plots comparing the asymptotics of BayesBag versus the standard posterior (\cref{sec:asymptotic-analysis}).
-Then, we discuss the use of BayesBag for model criticism (\cref{sec:model-criticism}).
+In this section, we present our theoretical results, illustrate the theory with plots comparing the asymptotics of BayesBag versus Bayes (\cref{sec:asymptotic-analysis}), discuss the use of BayesBag for model criticism (\cref{sec:model-criticism}), and provide a recommended workflow (\cref{sec:workflow}).